DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 - **SysEx** stands for MIDI System Exclusive files (.syx extension), can host a whole 32-voice bank (VMEM), or a single voice (VCED).
 - **VMEM** is a particular DX7 SysEx _packed_ file format (defined by Yamaha) to store a whole 32-voice bank.
 - **VCED** is a particular DX7 SysEx file format (defined by Yamaha) to store a single voice.
-- **.6opsynth** is a proprietary file format used to store all synthesizer settings, including OP ON/OFF switch states and modulation matrices.
+- **.6opsynth** is a proprietary binary file format used to store all synthesizer settings, including OP ON/OFF states and modulation matrices.
-- **.6opcart** is a proprietary file format used to store a 32-voice cartridge/bank (including OP ON/OFF switch states and modulation matrices).
+- **.6opcart** is a proprietary binary file format used to store a 32-voice cartridge/bank, including OP ON/OFF states and modulation matrices.

+---

+### INTRODUCTION & FIRST WORDS<a name="intro"></a>

+The _6OP-DX_ if the control tower of FM synthesis in the OhmerPrems ecosystem!

+Despite its very huge size for an Eurorack module, yep 117HP wide, its avantage is to propose all DX7 parameters behind your eyes, without need to navigate between menu, submenus and so on.
+Most DX7 parameters are potentiometers, some are momentary buttons.

+This _6OP-DX_ module is mainly useful to "prepare" your DX7 soundbanks you'll need for your project.
+However, when your sound design session is completed (and saved, preferabely to **.6opsynth** file), you'll can replace the huge module by its compact variant, the _6OP-DX Kompakt_, instead, in order to save space in your racks.
+Of course, you'll can open **.6opsynth** file (made by 6OP-DX module) from _6OP-DX Kompakt_ module instances!

+---

+:information_source: Do not forget both _6OP-DX Kompakt_ and _6OP-DX_ modules are **free for everyone** (license V2 keyfile isn't required).

 ---